davdar/maam/writeup/pldi15.markdown

 ## Interpreter Definition

 We use the three interfaces from above as opaque parameters to out interpreter.
-Before defining the interpreter we define three helper functions.
+Before defining the interpreter we define some helper functions which interact with the underlying monad `M`.
-These helper functions crucially rely on the monadic effect interface.

 First, values in `P(α)` can be lifted to monadic values `M(α)` using `return` and `⟨⊥⟩`, which we name `↑ₚ`: